No Retreat, No Surrender: Development and writing

 After living in Taiwan for a year in the early 1980s, screenwriter Keith W. Strandberg became interested in working in martial arts films as an actor.
 He moved back to the United States and became a tour director in China, from where he continued to visit Hong Kong to make contact with producers and screenwriters.
 After being turned down by several studios, including Shaw Brothers, Strandberg read about Seasonal Film Corporation and got in contact with the studio head, Ng See-yuen.
 Ng expressed an interest in making an American film and asked if Strandberg knew anything about screenplays; Strandberg lied that he did.
 A year later, Ng contacted Strandberg in America, stating that he wanted to write a script for them.
 Strandberg wrote a draft of what would become No Retreat, No Surrender.
 While production began on the film, Strandberg was on set and spent hours every night changing the script to improve its quality while filming.

 Casting

+Jean-Claude Van Damme was cast as the Soviet villain Ivan Kraschinsky, in one of his earliest acting roles.
+Strandberg later said:

+This was basically his first real film.
+We picked him out of a line.
+It was between him and this other guy, whose name I forget, who couldn't really move, so we went with Van Damme, who was really quite a good martial artist.
+He was willing to do anything.

+Kim Tai-chung was a South Korean taekwondo expert who made his career in "Bruceploitation" films due to his resemblance to the late actor, most notably doubling Lee in the 1978 version of Game of Death and playing his character's brother in Game of Death II.
+As Kim didn't speak any English, he recited all his lines phonetically, later having his voice dubbed by another actor.

+Filming

+The film was shot mostly in Los Angeles, with some exterior location shooting in Seattle.

-Jean-Claude Van Damme was cast as the Soviet villain, Ivan Kraschinsky.
-On set, he performed a roundhouse kick on Pete Cunningham, rendering him unconscious.
-Actor and martial artist Timothy Baker stated that during action scenes on the set, the production manager and director Corey Yuen instructed Van Damme to not make contact with the other actors and stuntmen.
+During filming, Van Damme performed a roundhouse kick on Pete Cunningham, rendering him unconscious.
+Actor and martial artist Timothy Baker stated that during action scenes on the set, the production manager and director, Corey Yuen, instructed Van Damme to not make contact with the other actors and stuntmen.
 Despite repeated warnings, Van Damme continued to do so, performing kicks on Baker during filming.
 Other actors and martial artists claimed that Van Damme had not been reckless with his physical contact, including Ron Pohnel, who said, "His control wasn't such as mine, but I had no complaints".

-Van Damme originally had a two-picture deal with Strandberg but broke his contract.
+Van Damme originally had a two-picture deal with Strandberg but later broke his contract.

 Release

+Theatrical

+The film premiered in Italy on October 20, 1985, before being released in the United States by New World Pictures on May 2, 1986.